LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-powerpoint.md

 ### Colour contrast

-Use Colour Contrast Analyser (CCA) to test the text colour contrast manually and change any colours that fail.
+Use Colour Contrast Analyser (CCA) (external website) to test the text colour contrast manually and change any colours that fail.

 ### Using colour for meaning

-* Do not use more than one colour when denoting the difference between specofic content and the rest of the document.
+* Do not use more than one colour when denoting the difference between specific content and the rest of the document.
 * Amend the red text to black and make it bold

 ## Fixing the issues